frankbexxx/sueca/README.md

 # Sueca Card Game - Web Application

+> **⚠️ ALPHA VERSION** - This is the initial release and starting point for future development.
+Features and gameplay may change in future versions.

 A web-based implementation of the traditional Portuguese card game Sueca, built with React and TypeScript.

 ## 🎮 Features